elijahsandler/3520-graphing-wrapper/README.md

 # 3520-nn-project
-CS3250 final project based around building a neural network to classify images
+CS3250 final project based around reading in neural networks from keras and using them to produce predictions and visualizations.